Foundaro Spokes Docs

 Actions:

-• Reply: Add a response to the comment thread.
+• Reply: Add a threaded response to any comment.
+Replies are nested under the parent.

 • Open item: Jump to the full editor for the content item.